symbo-ls/domql/README.md

 ```

 Imagine being able to describe the entire front-end of your website with all of
-its logic, styles and markup with a single javascript object.
-DOMQL can do that.
+its logic, styles and markup using only a single javascript object.
+DOMQL can do
+that.

 ## API